4601 N. Fairfax Drive, Suite 1200

 3.12 Written Consent Action.
 Unless otherwise prohibited, any action required or permitted to be taken at any meeting of the Board of Directors or of any committee thereof may be taken without a meeting, if all members of the Board or committee, as the case may be, consent thereto in writing.
 The consent shall be filed with the minutes of proceedings of the Board or committee, as applicable.

-3.14.2 Authority.
-Except as otherwise provided herein, and in any Board resolution limiting the powers of the Executive Committee, such committee shall, during intervals between the meetings of the Board, possess and may exercise all of the powers of the Board in the management of the Corporation's affairs.
-However, the Executive Committee shall not have the authority of the Board in reference to electing, appointing, or removing any member of the Executive Committee, director, or officer of the Corporation; adopting a plan of merger or adopting a plan of consolidation with another corporation; authorizing the sale, lease, exchange, or mortgage of all or substantially all of the Corporation's property and assets; authorizing the voluntary dissolution of the Corporation or revoking proceedings therefor; adopting a plan for the distribution of the Corporation's assets; or amending, altering, or repealing any resolution of the Board which by its terms provides that it shall not be amended, altered, or repealed by the Executive Committee.
+3.13.2 Authority.
+Except as otherwise provided herein, and in any Board resolution limiting the powers of the Executive Committee, such committee shall, during intervals between the meetings of the Board, possess and may exercise all of the powers of the Board in the management of the Corporation’s affairs.
+However, the Executive Committee shall not have the authority of the Board in reference to electing, appointing, or removing any member of the Executive Committee, director, or officer of the Corporation; adopting a plan of merger or adopting a plan of consolidation with another corporation; authorizing the sale, lease, exchange, or mortgage of all or substantially all of the Corporation’s property and assets; authorizing the voluntary dissolution of the Corporation or revoking proceedings therefor; adopting a plan for the distribution of the Corporation’s assets; or amending, altering, or repealing any resolution of the Board which by its terms provides that it shall not be amended, altered, or repealed by the Executive Committee.
+The Executive Committee also works closely with the Governance Committee on matters affecting board operations and development of its internal policies, consistent with the board-approved charter for the Governance Committee.
+Bylaws Page 4 of 8

 4.1 Notices.
 Notice required under any statute, the Articles of Incorporation, or these Bylaws to be given to any member or director shall be given in writing and may be given either in person, by courier, by prepaid express or overnight delivery service, by mail with postage thereon prepaid, or by telefax, addressed to such member or director at his or her address as it appears on the records of the Corporation.
 Such notice shall be deemed to be given when delivered in person, one day after placement with courier or delivery service, two days after deposit in the United States mail, or upon electronic confirmation of the telefax transmission, as applicable.